2 New Imported Cases Of COVID-19

 There are two new cases of COVID-19 to report from managed isolation in New Zealand today.
 There are no new cases in the community.

-The first imported case arrived on 7 October from Bangladesh, via Brisbane and Doha.
-The person was taken to a managed isolation facility in Hamilton and tested positive as part of routine day 3 testing.
-Following their positive result, they have now been transferred to Auckland’s quarantine facility.
+The first imported case arrived on October 9 from India via Dubai and was taken to a managed isolation facility in Hamilton.
+They tested positive as part of routine day 3 testing and have been transferred to the Auckland quarantine facility.

 NZ COVID Tracer